wavelab/libwave/README.md

 - GCC 4.8

 The above versions are the minimum we test against.
+Some earlier minor versions may work, but are not tested.
 For convenience, we provide a script which installs these dependencies on Ubuntu 14.04 or Ubuntu 16.04, in `scripts/install/install_deps.bash`.